 The health department's Health Promotions department provides free programming to DuPage County schools, including presentations to prevent youth vaping.
 To request a presentation for your school, please contact Health Promotions at 630-221-7550 or by emailing Health Promotions.

 Middle and high schools within DuPage County can also request printed vaping prevention posters to be used throughout the school.
-Two versions and sizes are available, including 8.5 by 11 inches and 11 by 17 inches.
-To request posters, please email Community Health Resources.
+Four versions of posters are available.
+To request posters, please use this request form.

 The HOPE Taskforce is a joint operation of the DuPage County Board and the DuPage County Board of Health.
 The Taskforce consists of members from many sectors in the community, specializing in mental health, law enforcement, adjudication, substance abuse treatment, prevention, and education.